 Qualifications and experience

 Applicants for this programme must meet the following eligibility criteria and provide all required information by the application deadline outlined in the FAQ.

 NFQ 8 (Hons) and Teacher Education Qualification.

 This course is open to all qualified teachers who hold a recognised post in a recognised primary or post primary school, and who are fully registered with the Teaching Council under the appropriate Teaching Council Registration Regulation i.e. Regulation 2 or 4 of the Teaching Council (Registration) regulations 2009 up to 25th July 2016 or Route 1 or 2 of the Teaching Council (Registration) Regulations 2016 and The Teaching Council (Registration) (Amendment) Regulations 2016 thereafter.

-- Photo or Scanned copy of passport to verify ID and full legal name.
+- A copy of passport for verification of photo and full legal name.